modal-labs/modal-examples/13_sandboxes/codelangchain/README.md

 Because the agent is a graph, it is defined by specifying nodes and edges, which are found in `nodes.py` and `edges.py`, respectively.

-The logic for spinning up a `modal.Sandbox` to contain the agent's actions is in `sandbox.py`.

 The retrieval logic is very simple: all of the data from the Python stdlib docs is retrieved and put at the beginning of the language model's prompt.
 You can find